Legend of the Greasepole: Resurrected

 The full history lives on GitHub: robburke/greasepole

-Partway through building the game, I stumbled across a thesis by a professor named Dr Bruce Blumberg at the MIT Media Lab.
-He’d codified something called “Synthetic Characters” – an agent-based approach to believable AI in games.
-Learning mechanisms.
-Behavior architectures.
-Multi-agent systems.
-I was reading his thesis and thinking: wait, this guy has names for all the things we accidentally built, and he’s mapped it all to ethology (animal behaviour) and taken it waaaay further.
+Partway through building Greasepole, I stumbled across Bruce’s thesis.. as in, the Doctoral thesis of Professor Bruce Blumberg at the MIT Media Lab.
+He’d codified something called “Synthetic Characters” – an agent-based approach to lifelike characters.
+Learning mechanisms, behavior architectures, multi-agent systems.
+I was reading his thesis and thinking: wait, this guy has names for all the things we accidentally built, and he’s mapped it to ethology (animal behaviour) and taken it waaaay further.
 Whoa.

-The AI in Greasepole caught Bruce’s attention.
-He became my graduate advisor.
-I completed a Masters with his team at MIT, working on a flavor of realtime reinforcement learning we called ActionTuples.
+The AI in Greasepole caught Bruce’s attention, he became my graduate advisor, and I completed a Masters with his team at MIT, working on a flavor of realtime reinforcement learning we called ActionTuples.

 Thank You

-To the fifty-plus students who built the original game in 1999.
+To the 50+ students who created the original game with us in 1999.

-To Craig, for everything, and most recently for asking the question that revitalized this.
+To Craig, for everything, including, most recently, asking the question that led to resurrection.

-To Bruce Blumberg, for seeing something in a student game about climbing a greased pole.
+To Bruce, for seeing something in a goofy student game about climbing a greased pole.

-To the Queen’s Engineering tradition that inspired all of it.
+To the Queen’s Engineering traditions that inspired all of it.

 And yes, to Claude – for helping me bring it back.

-When we pushed (fittingly enough) the MIT License to GitHub, formally open sourcing this code for the first time in 25 years, Claude asked if we were good.
+When I pushed the MIT License to GitHub, formally open sourcing this code for the first time in 25 years, Claude asked if we were good.
 I said:

 “Yes please… ngl I am a little emotional and seriously grateful.”